-One of the strange things to have happened to me, moving back into church-based ministry, is the experience of preaching the same sermon, repeatedly.
-I’ve had it before, but I’d forgotten what it’s like.
+One of the strange things that happened to me, when I moved back into church-based ministry, was the experience of preaching the same sermon, repeatedly.
+I’d had it before, but I’d forgotten what it’s like.

 I don’t mean that thing where you need to preach at short notice, dig up a golden oldie, and pray it back into life.
 That’s called bunging one in the microwave.

 Nor do mean that lovely luxury of being able to give your ideas and sermons a couple of outings first before they actually take root and take wing in your church.